MIC-DKFZ/semantic_segmentation/README.md

 Thereby OCR-ASPP has by far the highest training time.
 Using an additional scale to MS OCR highly increases the inference time of the model.
 That's why MS OCR [0.5, 1.] is used for training only for inference MS OCR [0.5, 1., 2] is used (that's why both have the same training time)
-The runtime measurements are done using a single NVIDIA GeForce RTX 3090.
+The runtime measurements are done using a single GPU (NVIDIA GeForce RTX 3090).
 To fit on a single GPU, the batch_size is reduced compared to the baseline.

 ![](imgs/Time_Complexity.png)

 ### Defining the Baseline